-We're located in scenic Boiling Springs, Pennsylvania, just two hours from Philadelphia, Baltimore, and Washington, DC., and three hours from New York City and Pittsburgh.
+We're located in south-central Pennsylvania, just two hours from Philadelphia, Baltimore, and Washington, DC., and three hours from New York City and Pittsburgh.

-One of the nice things about this area is the abundance of rolling hills and mountains, and twisty back roads that make driving top-down such a joy.
+One of the nice things about this area is the abundance of rolling hills and mountains, and twisty back roads that make driving top-down so enjoyable.

 With that in mind, and even though we have three kids, my wife and I purchased a 2001 BMW Z3 Roadster a few years ago.
 It's my daily driver, but I've come to love the car so much that it seems I suffer from withdrawal when I haven't driven it in a while!
-Yeah, many of you probably feel the same way.
+I'm sure many of you probably feel the same way about your convertible.

 I've accessorized, personalized, and 'modded' the car in numerous ways, and one of the first things I got for it was a matching Topaz Blue hardtop.
 Later I got Arctic Silver and Jet Black hardtops.
 Well, of course, I've been asked "why all the tops?"
 All I can say is I like to change things up from time to time to keep things interesting.

 Having three tops presented several problems though.
 How to store them with limited garage space, how to mount and remove them quickly and easily, and how to keep them from getting dinged and scratched.
 I had a cart, but it was awkward lifting and manuevering the top over the trunk of the car to remove it or mount it, and I had to enlist my wife's help each time.
 Well, she barely tips the scales at 100 pounds, and I'd get the dreaded 'eye roll' each time I wanted her help, so I knew I had to do something differently.